florianpialoux/learn-k8-essential-tools/README.md

 # Provision a GKE Cluster with terraform

-This repo contains Terraform configuration files to provision a GKE Cluster on GCP in us-west1-a zone with 3x g1-small nodes.
+This repo contains Terraform configuration files to provision a GKE Cluster on GCP in `us-west1-a` zone with 3x `g1-small` nodes.

 It also creates a VPC and subnet for the GKE Cluster to keep it isolated.

+**ignore the folder hello-app for now**

 # Set up and initialize your Terraform workspace